 Advantages of investing in a trust

-Using a trust to invest in property has many advantages:
+Buying a property through a unit trust has many advantages:

 If you’re an investor, you should seek professional advice before choosing which trust structure to use to invest in real estate.
 Always consult your accountant or financial planner before making any major financial decision.

-For more information on how to invest in commercial real estate, get in touch with Properties & Pathways today.
-Our investors have seen average annualised returns of 19%*.
-Find out how you can invest alongside us and secure a stable retirement.
+For more information on how to invest alongside us in premium Australian commercial real estate, get in touch with Properties & Pathways today.